 The Clear Creek Task Force is a non-profit volunteer organization celebrating 28 years of building and maintaining trail.
 This is a community trail was built on both private and public land with donations of money, material and labor.
 Thank you.

 Work parties, storm damage and slippery boardwalks may temporarily impede trail use.
 Here are the current projects:

-The boardwalk nearest the beaver pond has been jacked up and propped up.
-The work required an HPA from Fish and Wildlife.
-Two other sections that need to be fixed will be done as soon as the weather gets warmer and drier.
+The boardwalk near the beaver pond will be jacked up where it is sagging.
+This will be in-water work and requires an HPA from Fish and Wildlife.
+The work is scheduled for August.
+Another section further north will also be repaired in August.
 Please contact the Clear Creek Task Force at volunteer@ClearCreekTrail.org if you would like to volunteer.
 Thanks!

 In the North Wetlands, the middle section of the North Dike Trail is fenced off to protect trail users from trail washouts due to a blocked culvert and the subsequent beaver activity.
 This section, on county owned property, is closed indefinitely until they decide how to fix it.

 This pattern, Fishnet, is taken from a traditional Suquamish basket design